rachelesmee/website/index.md

 ### Legal

 OSGeo:UK is an unincorporated organisation.
+Our constitution, adopted in March 2016 and altered by SGM in December 2018, can be found [here](/files/OSGeoUKFinalConstitution_2018_amendments-signed.pdf){:target="_newpage"}.

-Our constitution, adopted in March 2016, can be found [here](/files/OSGeo UK Final Constitution - Signed.pdf){:target="_newpage"}.
+Our previous constitution can be found [here](/files/OSGeo UK Final Constitution - Signed.pdf){:target="_newpage"}.

 __Officers__